Aniruddha6065/21-Days-SQL-Challenge/README.md

 </div>

-**Open For:**
-- SQL collaborations and peer reviews
-- Data projects and open discussions
-- Feedback on solutions and structure

 ---

 ## 💪 Motivation

-> “The expert in anything was once a beginner.
-The key is to start and stay consistent.”
+> *“The expert in anything was once a beginner — consistency turns curiosity into mastery.”*

-This repository embodies continuous learning through:
-- Public accountability
-- Problem-based learning
-- Knowledge sharing
+**Why I’m Doing This Publicly:**
+- 🌱 Accountability & consistency
+- 📚 Learning through teaching (Feynman Technique)
+- 🌐 Community building
-- Building a visible growth journey
+- 💼 Demonstrating skill growth to employers

 ---

 <div align="center">

-### ⭐ If this helped or inspired you, consider giving it a star!
+⭐ **If you find this project useful, don’t forget to star it!**

-Together, let’s master SQL—one query at a time!
+**Let’s master SQL together — one query at a time. 💪**

 ![Visitor Count](https://visitor-badge.laobi.icu/badge?page_id=NihalMishra01.21-Days-SQL-Challenge)